alrichardbollans/phytochemMiner/README.md

 ## Installation

-Install requires requires `wcvpy>=1.3.2`, to install see https://github.com/alrichardbollans/wcvpy
+Install requires `wcvpy>=1.3.4`, to install see https://github.com/alrichardbollans/wcvpy

 and `phytochempy>=1.1`, see https://github.com/alrichardbollans/phytochempy